One Book, One San Diego: FAQs & Selection Criteria

 - What are the book criteria?

-o Story (fiction or nonfiction) is of high literary quality, is significant and compelling, and has a strong narrative and well-developed characters.
+o Story (fiction or nonfiction) that is of high literary quality, and has a strong, compelling narrative and well-developed characters.

 o Themes resonate with local and/or global communities, and people of all backgrounds.

 o Inspires discussion, conversations, and action.